ipython/ipython-in-depth/readme.md

 ## Removing environment

-You can delete the previously created environment by using the following in a terminal prompt.
+You can delete the environment by using the following in a terminal prompt.

 ```
 conda env remove --name scipy18jlab --yes